megonemad1/TileMapDual/README.md

 # TileMapDual

-## Announcements
+## IMPORTANT ANNOUNCEMENT

 **We want YOU!** TileMapDual v5 is here with lots of updates, including hex grid support.
-Please report any issues you may encounter, and feel free to open new pull requests to contribute with your own code!
+Please report any issues you may encounter, and feel free to check the current issues, open new pull requests and contribute with your own code!
 More info on the [v5 discussion](https://github.com/pablogila/TileMapDual/issues/16).